getkeops/keops/doc/matlab/installation.rst

 Old versions of Cuda
 ^^^^^^^^^^^^^^^^^^^^

-When using KeOps with Cuda version 8 or earlier, the compilation phase for complicated formulas (typically second order gradient or higher derivatives, or even first order gradient for non-standard formulas) may be extremely slow, on the order of several minutes.
-Typically this happens when running "testShooting" example script.
-This is due to intensive use of template programming in the code, for which Cuda nvcc compiler prior to version 9 was not optimized.
-We strongly recommend upgrading to Cuda 9.
-However Cuda 9 is not anymore compatible with "old" Nvidia cards with compute capability 1 or 2 ; hence the only solution with such cards is to keep Cuda version 8.
+When using KeOps with Cuda version 8 or earlier, the compilation of complex formulas may take a very long time (several minutes).
+This typically happens when computing the derivative or second-order derivatives of a non-trivial function, as in the ``testShooting.m`` example script.

+This delay is mainly due to the intensive use of modern C++11 templating features, for which the old (<=8) versions of the Cuda ``nvcc`` compiler were not optimized.
+Consequently, if you own a GPU with a compute capability >=3.0, **we strongly recommend upgrading to Cuda>=9**.

 Cmake is not found
 ^^^^^^^^^^^^^^^^^^

-If an error involving ``cmake`` appears, it may be due to incorrect ``libstdc++`` linking.
-Try the following: exit matlab, then in a terminal type
+If an error involving ``cmake`` appears, it may be due to an incorrect linking of ``libstdc++``.
+Try the following: exit Matlab, then type in a terminal

 .. code-block:: bash

     export LD_PRELOAD=$(ldd $( which cmake ) | grep libstdc++ | tr ' ' '\n' | grep /)
     matlab

-This will reload matlab with hopefully the correct linking for ``cmake``.
+This will reload Matlab with, hopefully, a correct linking for ``cmake``.